dravog7/Downloader/README.md

 - 1st line is number of files

 - for each file,
-    enter url as 1 line and
+    enter url in new line

-    filename as 2nd (must include extension)